Is it very strenuous?

 Is the equipment included?

-This depends on what kind of session you are attending.
 For instructed sessions all essential safety equipment is included in the cost.

 Is food available?